frida/frida-website/_i18n/en/_docs/gadget.md

 -   `port`: number specifying the TCP port to listen on.
 Defaults to `27042`.

+-   `certificate`: specify this to enable TLS.
+Must be a PEM-encoded public and private key, either as a string containing the multi-line PEM data, or a single-line string specifying the filesystem path to load it from.
+The server will accept any certificate from the client's side.

+-   `token`: specify this to enable authentication.
+Must be a string specifying the secret token expected from incoming clients.

 -   `on_port_conflict`: string specifying either `fail` or `pick-next`, stating what to do if the listening port is already taken.
 The default is `fail`, which means Gadget will fail to start.
 Specify `pick-next` if you would like